hwstar/ESP8266-MQTT-io-node/README.md

 |IP ADDRESS	| The IP address assigned to the node|
 |SCHEMA		| A schema name of hwstar.relaynode (vendor.product ala xPL)|

 The schema may be used to design a database of supported commands for each device:

-Example message:

 root:/home/lab/relay;ip4:127.0.0.1;schema:hwstar.relaynode

 The root topic encompasses subtopics command and status.
 Commands are sent to $ROOT_TOPIC/command (which the nodes subscribes to.)
 Status messages are published by the node on $ROOT_TOPIC/status.
 The ROOT_TOPIC is set using the Configuration procedure described below.

+**Status Messages**

 Status messages which can be published: